Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 envelope.collect()[0][0]

 ```
-You will see this has generated a set of coordinates for the boundary box.
+You will see this has generated 5 sets of coordinates in order to draw the boundary box.

+>**FACT:** Every **valid** polygon will have the same last pair of coordinates as the first pair.
 Lets visualise what this looks like using the library pydeck.
 Although st.map is useful for simple quick visualisation of points, pydeck has the ability to visualise lines, points and polygons in 2D and 3D.
 It also has layer options for lines, points, icons and H3 indexes.

 https://deckgl.readthedocs.io/en/latest/

-Add a new Python cell and copy and paste the following:
+Add a new Python cell and name it **boundary_layer**.
+Copy and paste the following:

 ```python
 #find the centre point so the map will render from that location